-Bruges was a town we had both been looking forward to and didn’t want to miss seeing, so we made the decision to alter our itinerary and head back there.
+Bruges was a town we had both been looking forward to exploring and didn’t want to miss, so we made the decision to alter our itinerary and head back there.

 Our plan had always been to park at the Bruges Railway Station and walk into the town.
 It’s really small and there is no parking allowed in the town centre.
 A ‘wrong turn’ whilst trying to negotiate a roundabout found us in a better location – first win of the day!

 A map of the town will usually give you some tips about public transport and/or places of interest you may not be aware of.
 One of the best tricks we’ve adopted is to walk into a local hotel reception confidently and ask for the map – they provide them for free (or at a minimal cost).